 Where a person is sentenced to caning only, or where the caning cannot be carried out before the person’s release from jail, the Public Prosecutor must apply to the court for the authorisation of detention of the person, for a period necessary for carrying out the sentence of caning.

 The time and place of the caning is to be directed by the court.
 However, the offender will not be given any advance notice of when he will be caned.

 On the day of the caning, a cane of up to 1.27 cm in diameter will be used.
-(For juveniles – children aged 7 to below 16 – a light rattan will be used instead.)
+(For juveniles – children below 16 years old – a light rattan will be used instead.)
 The caning will be administered on the offender’s buttocks.